or to Buy a Space!

 If you like boating, water sports, cruises, picnics, new friends, social gatherings, or learning about nautical information, once again, this is the right place.

-ABC gives you the knowledge to
+ABC gives you the knowledge

-recognize and handle hazards
+and how to recognize and handle hazards

 ABC presented by the Hartford Power Squadron, meets all of the requirements of the Connecticut DEEP for its Certificate of Personal Watercraft Operations.